 The suit is looking to force General Motors (GM) to recall the cars, offer a fix for the starter issue and reimburse drivers for repair costs; however, more people are needed to come forward to help strengthen the case.

 If your 2016-present Camaro won’t start or you’ve had other issues with the starter, share your story with us by filling out the form on this page.
 The attorneys handling this investigation may then reach out to you directly to explain more about the lawsuit, why you may be owed money from GM and what you can do to help.

 What’s the Problem with the Starters?

-The class action lawsuit is alleging that the starters and heat shielding in 2010-present Camaros were defectively designed and improperly installed.
+The class action lawsuit is alleging that the starters and heat shielding in certain Chevy Camaros were defectively designed and improperly installed.
 Specifically, the suit claims the heat shields in the vehicles cannot properly protect the starter and surrounding components from absorbing heat, which can cause the starter to burn out.

 As a result, drivers are experiencing instances in which their cars won’t start – especially in hot weather or just after driving.
 Oftentimes, the starter will click or the engine will crank, but the car still won’t turn on.

 Other problems reported in connection with the starter issue include:

 Damaged or melted wires, specifically those running to and from the starter